bitcointranscripts/bitcointranscripts/tabconf/2025/merkle-trees-is-the-perfect-place-for-utxos:-floresta-as-a-chain-source-for-bdk.md

 We have compact state nodes, which are nodes that only store the Merkle root hashes.
 And the bridges provide proofs to compact state nodes.

+## Floresta

 Floresta is a Rust implementation of a compact state node.
 It's a lightweight node that can run on a phone or even a Raspberry Pi.
 It has a reusable set of crates that can be used as dependencies for other projects such as `bdk_floresta`.
 So now we have Floresta as a chain source for BDK.
 Why?
-I think BDK has a lot of users, many users, many projects use BDK to implement wallets.
+I think BDK has a lot of users.
+Many users, many projects use BDK to implement wallets.
 So it would be great if they could have a drop-in replacement that has local, trustless on-device validation, because making API calls with financial information is bad for privacy.